 Nikko, “All the policies are on the website, click on a straightforward agreement when they reserve.
 Once they show up, they have no excuses.
 We also explain our employee packages on the site.
 It’s up there under the guise of attracting applicants, but it is displayed so that anyone reserving will read about our pay structure, free uniforms, meal program, medical and dental benefits.”

 Daria, “Customers say they try our restaurant because of how we treat employees, come back because food is good.
 We will be always popular, maybe not with other restaurants with lousy pay and no benefits.”

 I laugh, “Can’t make everyone happy, how is the music received?
 I’ve been in a lot, from what I’ve seen the customers like it.”

 Nikko, “Mariella says they are rather flabbergasted that they get such quality performances, no charge.
 Another draw on our site mentions the musicians, who is playing when.
 We pay them decently, they get experience.
 We don’t have them onstage all night.
 They do a song or two, let the diners enjoy the food, another couple of pieces.
 It allows for people to enjoy their companions, not a constant background of music.
 And we make sure they keep the decibel level acceptable.
-The music is not to interfere with the dining, there’s no requirement to stop talking.”
+The music is not to interfere with the dining.”

 Dasha, “When Deexieland ees play, everyone get up from table and do second line all around restaurant, wave napkin in air, they make happy.
 Everyone ees laugh, relax.”